btel/svg_utils/CONTRIBUTING.rst

 * short description of the contribution (in the Github form)
 * unit tests for the code that you implemented
-* docummentation of new functions, classes etc.
+* documentation of new functions, classes etc.

 You can also fix some the issues in the github tracker.
 If you decide to work on it, make sure to add a comment